material-motion/material-motion/concepts/patterns.md

 > Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
 The Coordinator might associate a Draggable Plan with a given avatar.
 The Coordination might also associate a Spring Attachment Plan to the avatar once the user has released it.

-**Multiple Coordinations** can affect a given set of elements.
-The software designer is able to choose reasonable lines of responsibility.
+**Multiple Coordinators** can affect a given set of elements.
+The software designer must choose reasonable lines of overlapping responsibility.

 > Imagine a horizontal carousel that can be expanded full screen.
-One Coordination might govern the horizontal movement of the carousel.
-Another Coordination might govern the expansion/collapse of the carousel to/from full screen.
+One Coordinator might govern the horizontal movement of the carousel.
+Another Coordinator might govern the expansion/collapse of the carousel to/from full screen.

-It is important that the Coordination not have direct access to the Executions that implement the system.
-This separation of concerns allows Coordinations to live in the application space, while Executions are free to live anywhere else.
+It is important that the Coordinator not be involved in the Execution of any Plans.
+Coordinators generally live in the "application" space, while Executions may occur anywhere else.

+This pattern allows Coordinators to be written in a separate language from the application code.
+It allows Coordinators to communicate over the wire between devices.

 ## Next up: Runtimes